dg-infrastructure/terragrunt-scale-catalog/templates/boilerplate/aws/github/cloud-config/README.md

 # cloud-config

-The cloud-authorization layer for the TGS Scale-Free **"Connect to your cloud"** onboarding wizard (DEV-1496).
+The cloud-authorization layer for the Terragrunt Scale **"Connect to your cloud"** onboarding wizard.
 It is applied **on top of** a repo that was already bootstrapped with the auth-less [`../infrastructure-live-no-cloud`](../infrastructure-live-no-cloud) template.

 ## What it renders (additively)